Best Energy Calculators 2026

 Home Electrification Planners

 The electrification planner models the combined ROI of switching from gas to electric for heating, hot water, cooking, and driving.
-Includes IRA tax credits and CO2 reduction tracking.
+Keep federal tax-credit assumptions separate from verified state and utility rebates.

 Recommended: JouleIO (unique feature)